krystofl/krystofl.github.io/about.md

 Welcome the animal thrill<br/>
 Lending a zest to life.

+Remember William Wallace: *"Every man dies.
+Not every man really lives."*
+That zest for life is the difference between living and just passing the time until you die.

 I think it’s critical to continually push our limits.
 If you do, you will surprise yourself - the limits are almost always way further out than you think.
 If you push out, you will reach them,